AkshayGNambiar/Aetha-BlogApp/Readme.md

 ##Building a RESTful API with Node.js and Express
 This is a RESTful API for managing a blog application.
 Users can register, log in, create, update, and delete blog posts.

-#Project Structure
+#Project Structure<br>
-The project structure is organized as follows:
+The project structure is organized as follows:<br>

-##Controllers: Contains controller functions to handle requests.
+##Controllers: Contains controller functions to handle requests.<br>
-##Models: Contains Mongoose models for user and post entities.
+##Models: Contains Mongoose models for user and post entities.<br>
-##Routes: Defines routes for handling HTTP requests.
+##Routes: Defines routes for handling HTTP requests.<br>
-##Middleware: Contains middleware functions for authentication and request validation.
+##Middleware: Contains middleware functions for authentication and request validation.<br>
 app.js: Main application file where Express is configured and routes are connected.
-##.env: Stores environment variables.
+##.env: Stores environment variables.<br>
-##server.js: Entry point of the application
+##server.js: Entry point of the application<br>

-To create a README.md file for your project documentation, you can include information about the project structure, how to set it up, and how to use the provided functionality.
-Here's an example of what you can include:

-Blog App API
+Blog App API<br>
 This is a RESTful API for managing a blog application.
-Users can register, log in, create, update, and delete blog posts.

-Project Structure
-The project structure is organized as follows:

-Controllers: Contains controller functions to handle requests.
-Models: Contains Mongoose models for user and post entities.
-Routes: Defines routes for handling HTTP requests.
-Middleware: Contains middleware functions for authentication and request validation. app.js: Main application file where Express is configured and routes are connected.
-.env: Stores environment variables. server.js: Entry point of the application.
-Setup
-Clone the repository:

-Install dependencies:

-npm install
-Set up MongoDB:

- Make sure MongoDB is installed and running.
- Create a MongoDB database named blog_app.
-Set environment variables:

- Create a .env file in the root directory.
-Add the following environment variables:

- PORT=3000
- JWT_SECRET=your_secret_key
-Start the server:
- npm start

-To create a README.md file for your project documentation, you can include information about the project structure, how to set it up, and how to use the provided functionality.
-Here's an example of what you can include:

-Blog App API
-This is a RESTful API for managing a blog application.
-Users can register, log in, create, update, and delete blog posts.
+Users can register, log in, create, update, and delete blog posts.<br>

-Project Structure
+Project Structure<br>
-The project structure is organized as follows:
+The project structure is organized as follows:<br>

 Controllers: Contains controller functions to handle requests.<br>
 Models: Contains Mongoose models for user and post entities.<br>